 Characteristics of Authoritarian Parents

 While every parent is different, some or all of the following characteristics have been linked to authoritarian parents.
-To identify this parenting style, note that authoritarian parents may do the following things:
+To identify this parenting style, use some of these authoritarian parenting examples:

 - When asked why a rule exists, parents might say "because I said so," or "because I'm your mom."

 - Often have a list of rules to be followed